Franklyne-kibet/8-week-sql-challenge/Case Study #1 - Danny's Diner/Solution.md

         JOIN menu m ON s.product_id = m.product_id
     GROUP BY customer_id;

-Steps:
+#### Steps:

-    - Use SUM and GROUP BY to find out total_sales contributed by each customer.
+    -Use SUM and GROUP BY to find out total_sales contributed by each customer.
-    - Use JOIN to merge sales and menu tables as customer_id and price are from both tables.
+    -Use JOIN to merge sales and menu tables as customer_id and price are from both tables.

-Answer:

-    customer_id	total_sales

-    A	76
-    B	74
-    C	36

-    - Customer A spent $76.
-    - Customer B spent $74.
-    - Customer C spent $36